 - have a permanent and severe learning disability or mental health impairment

-- are in receipt of one of the qualifying benefits below
+- are in receipt of, or entitled to, one of the qualifying benefits below

 You need to meet both these criteria to qualify.